kanelian63/Titanic/README.md

 In general, it is advantageous to delete a column with many missing values as training data of the model.
 However, I tried to solve the missing value problem by predicting the missing value by machine learning and filling in the value.

 # How to run
-Just open Titanic.py and run it as a program that you can handle.
+All source code is in Titanic.py and you can run it as an available program.

 # Results
 The results were not good.
 It was confirmed that applying the predicted value to the predictive model was not efficient.